Courtenay, British Columbia: Sports

 The Comox Valley Glacier Kings play junior hockey in the Vancouver Island Junior Hockey League in the Comox Valley Sports Centre.
 They won the 1993-94 VIJHL League Season Championship and the 1994-95 VIJHL Playoffs.
 In 2009-10 they were the North Division Playoff Champions.

 In 2009 the World U-17 Hockey Challenge played several games at the Comox Valley Sports Centre.

 Government

 The City of Courtenay is governed by a mayor and six-member council.
 As of 2018 the mayor is Bob Wells.

 Provincially, Ronna Leonard of the BC NDP is the Member of the Legislative Assembly for the Courtenay-Comox Riding electoral district.
 Prior MLAs include Stan Hagen and Evelyn Gillespie.

 The city is part of the Courtenay—Alberni federal electoral district and is represented by Gord Johns of the New Democratic Party of Canada.
 Prior to that the city was in the electoral districts of Comox–Alberni and then Vancouver Island North.

+Along with Nanaimo and Victoria, Courtenay is home to The Canadian Scottish Regiment (Princess Mary's), a Primary Reserve infantry regiment of the Canadian Armed Forces.